cyclejs-community/component-combinators/README.md

 handling.
 Provided that the `Switch` combinator has been properly implemented and tested, the corresponding concern is out of the way.
-- A debugging developer can narrow down a cause of misbehaviour for example by selectively modifying arguments, deleting branches of the component tree, stubbing components, etc. That is, reasoning, investigating can be made at a component level first before, if necessary, going at the lower stream level.
+- A debugging developer can narrow down a cause of misbehaviour for example by selectively modifying arguments, deleting branches of the component tree, stubbing components, etc. That is, reasoning, investigating can be made at a component level first, before, if necessary, going at the lower stream level.

 Let's seee another example.